H-E-L-P/dmu_products/dmu0/dmu0_SpARCS/readme.md

 > 4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,25,30,35,40,45,50,55
 > (in pixels).
 You should multiply with 0.186 to get arcseconds.

+The size above are the diameter of the apertures.

 The fluxes are indicated as counts and the magnitudes are Vega ones.
 The CFHT/Megacam [specification page](http://www.cfht.hawaii.edu/Instruments/Imaging/Megacam/specsinformation.html)